seed-labs/seed-emulator/examples/manual.md

 - `PeerRelationship.Peer`: The two ASNs are considered as peers.
 Both sides will only export their customers and their own prefixes.
 - `PeerRelationship.Unfiltered`: Make both sides export all routes to each other.

-We may also use the `Ebgp::addRsPeer` call to configure peering; it takes two parameters; the first is an internet exchange ID, and the second is ASN.
-It will configure peering between the given ASN and the given exchange's route server (i.e., setup Multi-Lateral Peering Agreement (MLPA)).
-Note that the session with RS will always be `Peer` relationship.

 The eBGP layer sets up peering by looking for the router node of the given autonomous system from within the internet exchange network.
 So as long as there is a router of that AS in the exchange network (i.e., joined the IX with `as15X_router.joinNetworkByName('ix100')`), the eBGP layer should be able to setup peeing just fine.